Collaborative Writing: A Guide to Maximizing Your Writing Team’s Productivity

 For example, if your goal is to “improve the on-site user experience” then you can translate it into “increase dwell time” which can be further broken down into tasks such as “update old content” and “optimize landing pages”.

-Traditionally, WordPress content teams worked according to the Waterfall model in which the content writing process was created by managers.
-Although this method still works, it has a major design flaw — the manager is not the primary person who is writing content.
+Although this method still works, it has a major design flaw — the manager is not the primary person who is writing content because more than one person is involved in the process.

 Consequently, the actual needs of the authors based on the demands of the project at hand are rarely addressed, leading to an unproductive content production process.
 Not to mention, the Waterfall model is also quite rigid which makes it difficult to adapt to changing conditions.